 Sender One Indoor Climbing was Born

-In 2011 Alice returned to the U.S. Then, Sender One Climbing LLC was born.
+In 2011 Alice returned to the U.S. and Sender One Climbing LLC was born.
 She and her business partners persevered and made it happen.
-Alice Kao, Sender One’s Co-founder & CEO, persisted.
-Thus she accomplished what she set out to do.

 Alice Kao and co-founders Wes Shih, and Wes Chu, succeeded.
 They should be proud of their achievements.
 Climbing was a way into self-discovery for these three enthusiasts.
 Climbing also gave them a way to connect with others.
-Visitors came to climb.
-Clients left with a better understanding of themselves.
+Visitors came to climb left with a better understanding of themselves.

 Sender One Climbing LLC had three locations before COVID.
 With plans to expand in more locations.

 Kao focused on diversity in her workforce.
-Thus, many of Sender One’s lead staff are women.
+Many of Sender One’s lead staff are women.
 Sender One encourages staff involvement in the local community.

 Visitors often leave with a sense of belonging.
 They feel like part of a community.
 This sense is actively promoted by staff.
 Sender One’s purpose is to encourage a social atmosphere for every member.
 Although an indoor climbing facility, they support outdoor climbing as well.